RiddhiGupta5/Femme-HackGirlSummer/README.md

 # FEMME - HER SAFETY, OUR CONCERN
 ## A submission for MLH-Hack Girl Summer

-### High crime-rate against women motivated us to build an app that ensures her safety at travel ; from deciding her cab-mate and journey, she can track her location and alert her contacts when in danger.
+#### High crime-rate against women motivated us to build an app that ensures her safety at travel ; from deciding her cab-mate and journey, she can track her location and alert her contacts when in danger.

-## Inspiration:

-Statistics show that the rate of crimes against women increases by an alarming rate of 44% or more every year.
-With increasing crimes against women these days, we found it extremely necessary to build something that helps them feel safe.
-Our idea is to help women who travel alone, be it after late-night work hours or for shopping in a far off location.
-We have implemented multiple features that aren’t available to them readily and designed a lightweight mobile application for the same.
-This ensures their safety at travel and in case of any danger, it sends alerts to their emergency contacts.
-It also alerts the contacts when the predefined path is not being followed and the vehicle deviates.
+### Application DEMO

+Youtube link to the app demo: [Femme-demo](https://youtu.be/7cx0F3dOkUU)

+## How we built it:

+*Android Application:*
+Front-end software: XML;
+Back-end software: Java;
+Database: Firebase;
+Text Editor: Android Studio

+*Web Application:*
+Front-end software: HTML, CSS, Bootstrap;
+Text Editor: VS CODE

+*Design:*
+Figma;
+Adobe Illustrator

 ## What it does: